1986–87 in English football: Diary of the season

 29 October 1986 – In the third round of the League Cup, Fourth Division club Cardiff City upset First Division Chelsea while Second Division Ipswich Town are knocked out by Fourth Division team Cambridge United.

 31 October 1986 – October ends with Nottingham Forest back on top of the First Division, one point ahead of Norwich City and two ahead of Everton and Arsenal.
 Manchester United and Aston Villa have both climbed out of the bottom two, ahead of Newcastle United, Manchester City and Chelsea.
 Portsmouth are now leaders of the Second Division, a point ahead of Oldham Athletic.
 Leeds United, Plymouth Argyle and Sunderland occupy the playoff places.

 1 November 1986 – Paul Walsh scores a hat-trick for Liverpool in their 6–2 home league win over Norwich City.
 Nottingham Forest remain top of the table with a 3–2 home win over Sheffield Wednesday.
-Arsenal go second with a 2–0 away win over Charlton.
-Manchester United, whose next fixture is a League Cup third round replay at Southampton, are held to a 1–1 draw at home to Coventry and remain fourth from bottom.
-Wimbledon's return to form continues with a 2–1 win over Tottenham at White Hart Lane.
+Arsenal go second with a 2–0 away win over Charlton Athletic.
+Manchester United draw 1–1 at home to Coventry City and remain fourth from bottom.
+Wimbledon's return to form continues with a 2–1 win over Tottenham Hotspur at White Hart Lane.

-4 November 1986 – Southampton beat Manchester United 4–1 in the League Cup third round replay clash at The Dell, with 18-year-old striker Matt Le Tissier scoring his first two goals for the club.
+4 November 1986 – Southampton beat Manchester United 4–1 in a League Cup third round replay at The Dell, with the 18-year-old striker Matt Le Tissier scoring his first two goals for the club.
 The result increases speculation that United manager Ron Atkinson's dismissal is imminent.

-6 November 1986 – Ron Atkinson is sacked after five years as manager of Manchester United, who are second from bottom in the First Division and were eliminated from the League Cup 4–1 by Southampton two days ago.
-Aberdeen's Alex Ferguson is appointed as the new manager.
+6 November 1986 – Ron Atkinson is sacked after five years as manager of Manchester United, and Aberdeen's Alex Ferguson is appointed as his replacement.
 Out of favour West Ham United striker Paul Goddard joins Newcastle United for £450,000.

 8 November 1986 – Manchester United lose 2–0 to Oxford United in their first game under the management of Alex Ferguson.
-Liverpool move to the top of the First Division after a 3–1 win at Queens Park Rangers, leading on goals scored after Nottingham Forest lose 1–0 at Coventry.
+Liverpool move to the top of the First Division after a 3–1 win at Queens Park Rangers, leading on goals scored after Nottingham Forest lose 1–0 at Coventry City.

 11 November 1986 – England under-21s begin their European Championship qualifying campaign with a 1–1 draw with Yugoslavia at London Road, Peterborough.
 Their only goal comes from Brighton & Hove Albion striker Terry Connor on his debut at this level.

 12 November 1986 – England beat Yugoslavia 2–0 at Wembley in their second World Cup qualifier.

 13 November 1986 – Crystal Palace sign Leicester City striker Mark Bright for £75,000.